mischa-s/properly-test/README.md

 Code challenge for full stack developers.

 ## Solution
-To view the result clone the repo, navigate to it, and install the dependencies:
+To view the result, clone the repo, navigate to it, and install the dependencies:

 ```
 git clone https://github.com/mischa-s/properly-test